Strategic Brief, Decision-Layer Architecture for Agentic AI

 • At least one new pattern or edge case contributed to shared playbook

-• MDS handoff accepted on first submission — no rework required
+• Data Services handoff accepted on first submission, no rework required

 Ramp complete